Militia attack Muslims in Central African Republic's capital

 France has deployed 1,600 troops under a U.N. mandate to protect civilians, following an escalation of the violence in early December in which hundreds of people were killed in Bangui under the gaze of African peacekeepers.

-"They tried to attack other parts of the city and even made an attempt to reach the center of the town," Guy-Simplice Kodegue, a spokesman for the interim government, told Reuters.
+"They tried to attack other parts of the city and even made an attempt to reach the centre of the town," Guy-Simplice Kodegue, a spokesman for the interim government, told Reuters.

 At a summit in Brussels, France's President Francois Hollande appealed for help from European Union partners to restore order in the nation of 4.6 million people.